aligneddev/McpODataReporting/README.md

 `azd init` to initialize the project
 `azd provision` it will prompt you for your Azure SQL connection string and create a new Resource Group `azd deploy` to deploy the application
+`azd pipeine config` to configure GitHub Actions for CI/CD

 ### Publishing the MCP Server